 Mauritius: Mauritius had 12 semi-industrial longliners operating in the IOTC Area of Competence in 2017, along with 2 purse-seiners (and one supply vessel).
 The longline vessels typically carry out short trips (9-11 days) and land most of their fish chilled.
-The total catch of albacore tuna by the semi-industrial longline fleet in 2017 was 36 mt, with the majority of this (34 mt) taken by longliners operating within the Mauritius EEZ, and the remainder taken off the coast of Mozambique (Sheik Mamode et al. 2018).
+The total catch of albacore tuna by the semi-industrial longline fleet in 2017 was 36 mt, with the majority of this (34 mt) taken by longliners operating within the Mauritius EEZ, and the remainder taken off the coast of, and landed in, Mozambique (Sheik Mamode et al. 2018; Clivy Lim Shung, Ministry of Ocean Economy, Marine Resources, Fisheries and Shipping, pers. comm.).
 Small amounts (around 1 mt) of albacore tuna were taken by the purse-seine fishery in 2017 (Sheik Mamode et al. 2018).
 The semi-industrial longline fleet is currently not covered by human observers.
 Observers are deployed on one of the purse-seine vessels (Sheik Mamode et al. 2018).
 Some port sampling of the semi-industrial longline catch is conducted at Port Louis, with 195 individual albacore tuna measured through this program to date (Sheik Mamode et al. 2018).